Army Men

-Army Men is a series of video games developed by 3DO and Global Star Software.
+Army Men is a series of video games originally developed by The 3DO Company and then by Global Star Software.
 It is based on various conflicts between four kinds of plastic army men, distinguished by their color: the Green, the Tan, the Blue, and the Grey.
 Two other factions, the Red and the Orange, as well as a much smaller army, the Black, also contribute to the story.
 Two additional factions, the Galactic Army and the Alien Army, were introduced in Army Men: Toys in Space.